cypherpunk-academy/2064/en/079_2023_You little vixen.md

 ## **2023** You little vixen

-<span style="font-variant:small-caps;">In front of the main entrance</span> of the BND headquarters in Berlin a convoy of one armoured Maybach limousine and several Mercedes limousines with two police cars at the head and two at the end stopped.
+<span style="font-variant:small-caps;">In front of the main entrance</span> of the BND headquarters in Berlin a convoy of one armored Maybach limousine and several Mercedes limousines with two police cars at the head and two at the end stopped.
 The president of the BND already waited there with some officials.
 An official ripped open the back door of the Maybach limousine.
-The director of the NSA got out with a grim face, looked around and then ran towards the waiting group.
+The director of the NSA got out with a grim face, looked around, and then ran towards the waiting group.
 He shook hands with the president.

 President: "Welcome!